RenzoJRodriguez/CodePath/Facebook Web Security/Week 5 - Encryption/project_5_readme.md

     Email 5: Let me know before you go inside.
 I'll create a distraction. - Austin Email 6: Let me know before you go inside.
 I'll create a distraction. - Natasha

-  * [X]  Required: Identify the double agent: Natasha is the double agent.
+  * [X]  Required: Identify the double agent

+    Response: Natasha is the double agent.

     Reason: The public key for "friend" worked on email #6 but not on email #5 (Dark Shadows' public key worked on that one).
 Dark Shadow forged email #5 to make it seem like Austin was working with them and not Natasha.